SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection: Evaluation Discussion

-We test the LOF algorithm's performance when used with different shares of client training data and different decision-window sizes using the MNIST \cite{lecun2010mnist}, F-MNIST \cite{xiao2017/online}, and CIFAR10/100 \cite{Krizhevsky09learningmultiple} datasets.
-As stated earlier, we set the number of neighbors to the highest possible value (i.e. one less than the number of training points).
+We test SplitOut's performance when trained on with different shares of client training data (1\%, 10\%, 25\%, 50\%, 75\%, 100\%) and different decision-window sizes (1, 10).
+As stated earlier, we set the number of neighbors to the highest possible value (i.e. one less than the number of training points): 937 for MNIST/F-MNIST, 781 for CIFAR10/100, and 3749 for EMNIST-digits, when whole training data was used.
+If the batch size is expressed as $N_B$, the selected number of neighbors $k$ can be calculated as $(\lfloor N_B \rfloor -1)$.

+Since MNIST and CIFAR datasets are close to each other in terms of total number of batches, the performance of SplitOut for EMNIST-digits dataset containing 3750 batches (with batch size 64) are analyzed.
+Apart from the selected data rates for other datasets, we evaluated the performance of SplitOut for EMNIST-digits dataset with relatively small data rates like 0.25\% (1\% of MNIST batches, 9 batches in total), and 0.1\% (only 3 batches).

+To test the consistency of the results in case the client cannot know the entire network, we also considered scenarios where the client and the honest server models have different architectures.
+While the client can deploy a model architecture of 4 ResNet blocks with 1,846,656 trainable parameters, SplitOut's performance was tested in the case where the actual split learning protocol has a model architecture of 6 ResNet blocks with 3,321,984 trainable parameters.

-For each configuration, we measure the true and false positive rates by testing the method on 100 randomly-initialized honest and FSHA runs each; a positive (attack detected) decision in a FSHA run is a true positive, and in a honest run a false positive.
+For each configuration, we measure the true and false positive rates by testing the method on 50 or 100 randomly-initialized runs each for the honest training scenario including training LOF from scratch, and each attack.
+A positive (attack detected) decision in a training-hijacking run is a true positive, and in an honest run is a false positive.
 To make sure we can detect the attack early enough, we start the algorithm after the required number of gradients for the decision window has been obtained.

-Table \ref{tab:detection_results} displays the detection results for the best possible setup (window size 10 and LOF train data rate of $1\%$), with the more comprehensive results covering a wider range of hyperparameters shown in the Supplementary Material.